kootenpv/kootenpv.github.io/_posts/2019-06-16-textsearch-an-NLP-library-for-fast-configurable-search.md

 ---
 layout: post
-title: textsearch: an NLP library for fast and configurable search
+title: textsearch - an NLP library for fast and configurable search
 subtitle:
 ---